-Pupils within the Foundation Stage follow the Early Years Foundation Stage Curriculum covering Understanding the World as a foundation to Religious Education in KS1 and KS2.
+Pupils within the Foundation Stage follow the Early Years Foundation Stage Curriculum covering Knowledge and Understanding of the World as a foundation to Religious Education in KS1 and KS2.

 Parents have the right to withdraw pupils from RE lessons.
 This right is also extended to teachers.
 The headteacher must be informed of the intention to withdraw.